pastorryanhayden/blog/source/_posts/2023-02-01-on-plural-elders.md

 With that being said, here is why plural eldership is personally interesting to me:

-**I've experienced the dark side of pastoral leadership.**  In my lifetime I've been in different churches where
+**I've seen the dark side of pastoral leadership.**  I've seen different churches where...

 - the pastor had a moral failing and suddenly left the church pastorless.
 - the pastor abused the finances and ran up large debts.
 - the pastor had a dictatorial attitude and encouraged sycophantic behavior in his underlings.